 TURC offers talented undergraduate students:

-- Challenging courses, including graduate-level classes;
+- Challenging coursework, including graduate-level courses

-- Opportunities for innovative service to the community.
+- Opportunities for innovative service to the community

 Why is TURC important?